christiskatsouris/StataExamples/README.md

 ```

-An alternative Statistical/Econometrics Software to R, Matlab and Stata is Eviews which provides an easy way for econometric analysis of time series data.
+An alternative Econometrics Software to R, Matlab and Stata is [Eviews](https://www.eviews.com/Learning/index.html) which provides an easy way for econometric analysis of time series data.
+Eviews has a plethora of online tutorials which makes it easy to understand the estimation procedure in relation to the econometric theory.
+[See this](https://www.eviews.com/Learning/timeseries_a.html).

 ```Stata